barun1997/myblog/exampleSite/content/books.md

 * Extreme Ownership
 * David and Goliath
 * Rich Dad Poor Dad
+* Inner Engineering
+* The Power Of Now
 * The Perks of Being a Wallflower (By far, one of the most influential books when I was growing up or maybe because one of the few books I read while I was actually growing up!)
 * Palpasa Cafe
+* Dear John
+* Talking to Strangers
+* Outliers
+* A walk to remember
 * The Subtle Art of Giving a Fuck
 * The Flinch
 * To Sell Is Human